IrinaNorro/IrinaNorro/README.md

  ### Random stuff about me
    - Wouldn't call myself a joke generator, but I do love to laugh at other people's (bad) jokes.
 Just give it a try :D
-   - Moved to three countries, to Finland, Germany, South-Korea.
-Can speak or listen more or less fluently six languages.
    - Travelled 20 000 km by train from Finland to Southern China.
-   - Studying my third degree.
    - Love to hang around at our summer cottage by the sea.
    - Enjoy hiking in jungles in Brasil, Buddhist pilgrimages in China or fills in Lapland.
    - And I just resently learned downhill skiing.